bashtage/ng-numpy-randomstate/README.md

 ```

 Like NumPy, `randomstate` also exposes a single instance of the `mt19937`
-generator directly at the moduel level so that commands like
+generator directly at the module level so that commands like

 ```python
 import randomstate